toasterparty/metroid-prime-fanhacks/doc/readme.md

 - [Primewatch](https://github.com/MetroidPrimeModding/primewatch2/releases)

 - [Trial of Strength](https://github.com/toasterparty/metroid-prime-fanhacks/blob/main/hacks/Trial%20of%20Strength/layout.json) is the fanhack which uses the most patcher features to-date.
 While not comprehensive, it makes a good reference if you're not understanding something.
+Similarly, [Prime Practice World](https://github.com/toasterparty/prime-practice-world/blob/main/prime-practice-world.json) uses a lot of features.

 # Distribution